Querz/mcaselector/README.md

 For Linux:
 * Download "JavaFX Linux SDK" for your Java version from [here](https://gluonhq.com/products/javafx/).
 * Unzip the `.zip`-file with your program of choice.
-* Open the command prompt and type `java --module-path <path to unzipped folder>/lib --add-modules ALL-MODULE-PATH -jar <path to mcaselector-1.12.2.jar>` where you replace everything in `<>` with the appropriate paths.
+* Open the command prompt and run `java --module-path <path to unzipped folder>/lib --add-modules ALL-MODULE-PATH -jar <path to mcaselector-1.12.2.jar>` where you replace everything in `<>` with the appropriate paths.
 * Some distributions like AdoptOpenJDK (shipped with most Linux distributions) do not ship with JavaFX by default.
 On Debian, an open version of JavaFX is contained in the `openjfx` package.
 This or some other installation of JavaFX is required to run the `mcaselector-1.12.2.jar`.

 ---